mengxinayan/OSTEP-note-homework-code/ch8/homework/simulation/README.md

 ```

 ### 8.4

+> 4. Craft a workload with two jobs and scheduler parameters so that one job takes advantage of the older Rules 4a and 4b (turned on with the `-S` flag) to game the scheduler and obtain 99% of the CPU over a particular time interval.

 This question just like Figure 8.6 (Right) without gaming tolerance.
 So its solution is the same as example 5 in 8.2.
 The program parameters are as follows.